eliemichel/texdown/README.md

 Typically, `LABEL` will be displayed inside the braces.

 ### Change page style ###
-The entire page is diplayed in a html file so you can customize it *via* the `style.css` file.
+The entire page is diplayed in a html file so you can customize it *via* the `default.css` file.

+You can specify a different style file through two different ways :

+ * Add `?style=another_style` at the end of the request to load the page with `another_style.css`.
+ * But you can also specify the default style for a given document by inserting an option paragraph like so : `!style=another_style`.
+   Then the basic request will display the document with `another_style.css`.

-You can also change the `texdown_start.html` and `texdown_end.html` files to have the page customized.
+You can also change the `texdown_start.html` and `texdown_end.html` files to have the page frame customized.

 ### LaTeX commands ###
 As specified in MathJax documentation, you can add new LaTeX commands with `MathJax.Hub.Config({TeX:{foo:'bar'}})`.